 Learn more about the research

 The NCI is comprised of two components: intramural and extramural.
 The Intramural Research Program (IRP) supports projects conducted by scientists located at NCI whereas extramural refers to grants and contracts provided to other institutions.
 The majority of training opportunities can be found within the IRP, which includes the Center for Cancer Research (CCR) and the Division of Cancer Epidemiology and Genetics (DCEG).
-Additional opportunities can be found in select extramural divisions, including but not limited to the Division of Cancer Control and Population Science (DCCPS) and the Center for Global Health (CGH).
+Additional opportunities can be found in select extramural divisions, including but not limited to the Center for Global Health (CGH), Division of Cancer Prevention (DCP) and the Division of Cancer Control and Population Science (DCCPS).

 The Center for Cancer Research (CCR) is home to more than 250 scientists and clinicians leading intramural research at NCI.
 CCR is organized into over 50 branches and laboratories, each one grouping scientists with complementary interests.
 CCR's investigators are basic, clinical, and translational scientists who work together to advance our knowledge of cancer and AIDS and to develop new therapies against these diseases.
 CCR investigators collaborate with scientists at the more than 20 other Institutes and Centers of the National Institutes of Health (NIH), as well as with extramural scientists in academia and industry.